rp13g10/fell_finder/README.md

 ### Ingestion

 * Bring in data for all of the UK
-  * osm-parquetizer can remove pandas as a bottleneck
-  * Potential for switching over to daft instead of pyspark, should give better performance
+  * Some LIDAR files failed to parse, needs investigation
 * Identify ways to further improve the accuracy of calculated elevation gain/loss
   * Alter join between OSM and elevation, bring in a larger area for each point and average it out?
   * Other sources of elevation data to be evaluated, candidates are OS Terrain and SRTM
   * Post-processing may be a valid tactic, smoothing out the profile for each edge in the graph
   * Further checks on the tags present in the OSM data may also help (tunnels, bridges, etc)
-* Set up an airflow pipeline for ingestion, bring in data for all of the UK
+* Set up an airflow pipeline for ingestion
-  * Elevation unlikely to change much, but map data will
   * Spark profile may need tuning to handle increased volume
-  * Check for OSM parsers which can evaluate lazily

 ### API

-* Add max similarity parameter when getting dissimilar routes, apply it when getting final routes to show to user
-* Improve route validation when surface restrictions are in place
-  * Check on each step that configured max has not been exceeded
 * Run profiling through again, check for any issues introduced by recent changes
 * Improve error handling in Rust API, should be able to return other status codes
 * Hyperparameter optimisation for created routes